liferay/liferay-docs/develop/tutorials/articles/250-forms/04-configuring-form-navigator-forms.markdown

 *Configuration* &rarr; *System Settings*.
 Select *Foundation* &rarr; *Form Navigator Configuration*.

-There are currently no configuration entries listed.
 Follow these steps to create a new configuration entry:

 1. Click the Add button to bring up the Form Navigator Configuration Form.